Kekoa87/my-youth-football-coaching-repo/myNotes.md

   - If corners are wide...why bother blocking them?

 #### Example – OL Coach
 > You’ll learn how I want warm-ups run, how to teach stance, and how to install weekly run plays.
 No guesswork.
+The OL will be the most praised unit on the field.
+Each "Skill" position coach will remind his players that they better be thanking the OL or nothing else would be happening.

 ---